-The 2013 AGM held on 27 March elected Mr. Klaus Heinemann as Chairman of the Board and Ms. Maija-Liisa Friman, Mr. Jussi Itävuori, Ms. Merja Karhapää, Mr. Harri Kerminen, Ms. Gunvor Kronman and Mr. Antti Kuosmanen as other members of the Board.
-The Board elected Mr. Harri Kerminen as its Vice Chairman.
+The 2014 AGM held on 27 March elected Klaus Heinemann as Chairman of the Board and Maija-Liisa Friman, Jussi Itävuori, Harri Kerminen, Gunvor Kronman, Jaana Tuominen and Nigel Turner as other members of the Board.
+The Board elected Harri Kerminen as its Vice Chairman.

 Board members represent a diverse range of business and other backgrounds, bringing a broad spectrum of views and experiences to Board deliberations.
-The Board assessed the independence of its members and concluded that all other members are non-executive members independent of the Company and its major shareholders except Mr. Antti Kuosmanen.
-Based on the assessment Mr. Kuosmanen is non-executive member independent of the Company and dependent of its major shareholders, because he is employed by Finnair's largest shareholder the State of Finland.
+The Board assessed the independence of its members and concluded that all members are non-executive members independent of the Company and its major shareholders.